 The Importance of Monitoring Concrete Temperatures

-There are many factors to take into consideration when pouring concrete in extreme weather conditions.
+There are many factors to take into consideration when pouring concrete in winter or summer.
 To optimize the strength and durability of concrete, workers on job sites must gather relevant data, which they can use to determine the next course of action.

 Using an advanced wireless sensor like SmartRock allows engineers, contractors and project managers to monitor concrete temperatures consistently and accurately throughout the early stages of construction.
 With SmartRock’s powerful dual temperature monitoring, you’ll know almost immediately whether the temperature of your concrete pour is too low or high, and be able to ensure that it cures properly.